Import duties from China

 Power of Attorney and Customs Registration

 Exporters and importers must register with customs in China.
 Your goods will not clear customs without registration.
-Commercial invoices must include the CR number.
+Commercial invoices must include a Customs Registration number.
 To ease the process of importing from China to the UK use a good freight forwarder who will advise you on any custom limits on imported goods.
 Alternatively, if you are looking for China sourcing agent, they will take care of the power of attorney and customs registration for you.

 Import Duties